Are you wondering how to add a sitemap XML to Google Search Console? Learning this valuable skill is extremely important for SEO.

 A standard sitemap in XML format as shown within Sitemaps.org looks like this:

 <?xml version=”1.0″ encoding=”UTF-8″?>

-The Main Components Of A Sitemap
+The Main Components Of An XML Sitemap

 <urlset>(required) – Encapsulates the file and references the current protocol standard

 <url> (required) – The parent tag of each URL.
 All elements associated with an individual URL will be within this

 <loc> (required) – The URL of the page should have the domain name

 <lastmod> (It’s optional) – The last modified date of the URL should be in W3C Date time format